-If necessary, follow the on-screen instructions to remove OpenJDK.
+If necessary, follow the on-screen instructions to remove any stray Java versions.
 Otherwise, move on to the next step.

-7) A program called “repo” lets you communicate with git servers and download all that precious source code.
-The next command will install it:
+3) “repo” communicates with git servers for all that precious source code.
+The next command will grab it:

 mkdir ~/bin && curl http://commondatastorage.googleapis.com/git-repo-downloads/repo > ~/bin/repo && chmod a+x ~/bin/repo

-9) At the very bottom (use the Page Down key) paste this code to a new (empty) line:
+5) At the very bottom (use the Page Down key) paste this code to a new line:

 mkdir ~/android cd ~/android